nikolaposa/cascader/README.md

 [![Latest Version][ico-version]][link-packagist]
 [![PDS Skeleton][ico-pds]][link-pds]

-Cascader enables creation of PHP objects from their array definitions.
-Given the class name and options array that correspond to constructor parameters, it will create target object along with a cascade of nested objects.
+Cascader enables the creation of PHP objects from the array that represents constructor parameters.
+Given the class name and creation options array, it will try to create a target object, also creating nested objects if necessary.

 ## Installation